Frank Palermo: Imprisonment

-The following year, 1961, Palermo and Carbo, along with Los Angeles mobsters Joe Di Sica and Louis Dragna, were charged with conspiracy and extortion against National Boxing Association Welterweight Champion Don Jordan.
+The following year, 1961, Palermo and Carbo, along with Los Angeles mobsters Joseph Sica and Louis Dragna, were charged with conspiracy and extortion against National Boxing Association Welterweight Champion Don Jordan.
 After a three-month trial, in which U.S. Attorney General Robert F. Kennedy served as prosecutor, Carbo and Palermo were convicted in May 1961 and sentenced to 25 years in prison.
 Palermo went free on $100,000 bail as he launched a series of unsuccessful appeals against his conviction.
 He was released from United States Penitentiary, Lewisburg on November 8, 1971 after serving seven and a half years of his sentence.

 Later years and death

 By the late 1970s, Palermo was working with young fighters at the Montgomery County Boys' Club in suburban Philadelphia.
-On March 13, 1978, he withdrew his request to the Pennsylvania State Athletic Commission for a for a manager's license in connection with the boys' club due to what his lawyer alleged to be harassment by the "awesome power of the press".
+On March 13, 1978, he withdrew his request to the Pennsylvania State Athletic Commission for a manager's license in connection with the boys' club due to what his lawyer alleged to be harassment by the "awesome power of the press".
 Palermo said "I think the news media is very unfair" and asked "I paid my debt to society, so what do they want?".

 Palermo died in obscurity in May 1996, aged 91.
 He was laid to rest at Holy Cross Cemetery in Yeadon, Pennsylvania.